sourav-kundu/playwright-browserstack/README.md

    * [Linux 32-bit](https://www.browserstack.com/browserstack-local/BrowserStackLocal-linux-ia32.zip)
    * [Linux 64-bit](https://www.browserstack.com/browserstack-local/BrowserStackLocal-linux-x64.zip)
    * [Windows (XP and above)](https://www.browserstack.com/browserstack-local/BrowserStackLocal-win32.zip)
-2. Once you have downloaded and unzipped the file, you can initiate the binary by running the command: `./BrowserStackLocal --key YOUR_ACCESS_KEY`
+2. Once you have downloaded and unzipped the file, you can initiate the binary by running the command: `./BrowserStackLocal --key $BROWSERSTACK_ACCESS_KEY`
 3. Once you see the terminal say “\[SUCCESS\] You can now access your local server(s) in our remote browser”, your local testing connection is considered established.
 4. You can then run the sample Local test using `node local_test.js`